 During Afternoon Activities

-- Whatever you choose to do during the afternoon period, just remember to keep things lively and active.
+Whatever you choose to do during the afternoon period, just remember to keep things lively and active.
 Be sure to stay away from long discussion and musical activities in the early afternoon as they tend to relax residents and put them to sleep.
-In addition, consider leading your residents directly from the Dining Room to your after-lunch activity, so residents do not have a chance to even think about taking a nap.
+In addition, consider leading your residents directly from the Dining Room to your after-lunch activity, so that residents don’t have a chance to even think about taking a nap.